MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 Select your project in the project navigator, select the **Capabilities** tab and if your app is using the sandbox, enable outgoing connections.

-> [!NOTE]
-> If your app has App Center Push enabled, incoming (Server) connections has to be set as well.

 ---

 Great, you're all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

 Look at the [App Center Analytics docs](~/sdk/analytics/macos.md) and [App Center Crashes docs](~/sdk/crashes/macos.md) to learn how to customize and use advanced features of each service.

-To learn how to get started with Push, read the documentation of [App Center Push](~/sdk/push/macos.md).